 Rabbi Emily Meyer is the creator of Doodly Jew, a project designed to spark creativity in Hebrew learning.
 She believes in the power of art to create meaningful engagement with Jewish tradition.
 She lives in Pittsburgh, PA with her husband, Rabbi Aaron Meyer, their two children and a pet poodle.

-Photograph of parent and child making house courtesy of Pexels
+Adult and child building a house courtesy of Pexels

 Other photographs by Emily Meyer